InnocentZero/C_CPP_Notes/src/notes/registers.md

 - DS (Data Segment register): A 64KB segment of program data is addressed using a 16-bit register called the data segment.
 The processor by default believes that the data segment contains all information referred to by the general registers (AX, BX, CX, and DX) and index registers (SI, DI).
 POP and LDS commands can be used to directly alter the DS register.
 - SS (Stack Segment register): A 16-bit register called a stack segment holds the address of a 64KB segment with a software stack.
 The CPU by default believes that the stack segment contains all information referred to by the stack pointer (SP) and base pointer (BP) registers.
 POP instruction allows for direct modification of the SS register.
 - ES (Extra Segment register): A 16-bit register called extra segment holds the address of a 64KB segment, typically holding program data.
 In string manipulation instructions, the CPU defaults to assuming that the DI register refers to the ES segment.
 POP and LES commands can be used to directly update the ES register.
 - FS (File Segment register): FS registers don’t have a purpose that is predetermined by the CPU; instead, the OS that runs them gives them a purpose.
 On Windows processes, FS is used to point to the thread information block (TIB).
+On 64 bit unix systems, they are always 0.
 - GS (Graphics Segment register): The GS register is used in Windows 64-bit to point to operating system-defined structures.
 OS kernels frequently use GS to access thread-specific memory.
 The GS register is employed by Windows to control thread-specific memory.
 In order to access CPU-specific memory, the Linux kernel employs GS.
 A pointer to a thread local storage, or TLS, is frequently used as GS.
 - IP (Instruction Pointer register): The registers CS and IP are used by the 8086 to access instructions.
 The segment number of the following instruction is stored in the CS register, while the offset is stored in the IP register.
 Every time an instruction is executed, IP is modified to point to the upcoming instruction.
 The IP cannot be directly modified by an instruction, unlike other registers; an instruction may not have the IP as its operand.